TheEvergreenStateCollege/dgp-25au/notes/Week-07-a.md

 * Review, a winning strategy is in sight
   * `teacher05b` vs. `refplayer`

-* Questions
-  * Question 1.
-What kind of loop is try{} and catch{}?
-  * Question 2.
-Can the directional array be even more delineated (more directions added) without breaking the game?
-  * Question 3.
-How would you add more piece types?

 * Dividing up strategy
   * between multiple kinds of units
   * between "pilot" and "gunner" of the same kind of unit